what is accreditation

 Helmi Hammami

-Professor Helmi Hammami is a full professor of Accounting at Rennes School of Business – France.
-He currently serves as the Senior Advisor for Knowledge Transfer at the same business school.
+Helmi Hammami is the AABS Accreditation Committee Chair and Dean of ESLSCA Business School (Egypt).
 His portfolio covers research valorization and making research more entrenched in society and societal issues.

 Until September 2021, Prof. Hammami has been the Academic Dean of Rennes SB, where he managed the academic affairs of the school.
 He also held several other leadership positions including the Senior Advisor for accreditations, the Head of the Department of Finance and Accounting, and the Head of the Department of Strategy and Innovation at Rennes SB.